-- Shooting will stop when you release the shutter button or after the maximum number of shots is reached. - 6.
-Save the CS images (page 54).
+- 6. Shooting will stop when you release the shutter button or after the maximum number of shots is reached. - 7.
+Save the CS images (page 56).

-- CS settings ("High Speed CS" and "Normal Speed CS") are enabled when shooting with these BEST SHOT scenes.
-Precautions and control panel operations are the same as those that apply to "High Speed CS" (page 50) and "Normal Speed CS" (page 49).
-Note, however, that the A, S, and M exposure modes cannot be used. - When using High Speed CS, Prerecord CS (pre-recording of images before the shutter button is full-pressed) is not performed if you full-press the shutter button without half-pressing first.
+- CS settings ("High Speed CS", "Normal Speed CS", "F CS") are disabled and will always be recorded as High Speed CS shots.
+Control panel operations, recording, and precautions are the same as those that apply to High Speed CS (page 51).
+Note, however, that the A, S, and M exposure modes cannot be used. - Prerecord CS (pre-recording of images before the shutter button is full-pressed) is not performed if you full-press the shutter button without half-pressing first.
 Whenever possible, be sure to half-press the shutter button, compose the image, and then full-press the shutter button.